Lindah Kotut's headshot

 Interested in working with me?

-I'm actively recruiting PhD students excited about working at the intersection of Human-Computer Interaction (HCI), Privacy and Security and Indigenous Knowledge.
-See the Advising Page for more information about the research topic and how to apply.
+Ongoing research projects are at the intersection of Human-Computer Interaction (HCI), Privacy and Security and Indigenous Knowledge.
+See the Research Page for details about active projects and the Advising Page for more information about on how to apply to join the lab.

 Selected Publications